 We strive to prepare our students to become leaders in an increasingly diverse society by providing them with French and Italian cultural literacy in dialogue with global contexts, and professionally relevant linguistic, research, interpretive, and expressive skills and tools.
 Students learn to understand their multilingual, multicultural world in historical perspective, to convincingly convey this understanding to others in both English and one or both of our target languages, and to articulate and implement the career transferability of their skills.
 The study of French and Italian language and culture is more important than ever in our increasingly interconnected world.
 France and Italy are core members of the European Union and important players in the global economy and their cultures are among the world's richest and most influential.
 French and Italian are among the five most popular languages studied at American universities, ranking second and fifth respectively.

-French Studies allows you to develop advanced French language skills and cultural fluency.
-French is a key language of government and non-governmental organizations, business, and the arts and an official language of countries in Africa, Europe, the Americas, and Southeast Asia.
-You will refine your skills in French while pursuing topics ranging from the development of the French language to contemporary debates on immigration.
-As you engage with cultural forms (art, literature, cinema, environment, sport) through a variety of lenses (language, gender, race, religion), you will develop robust analytical and rhetorical skills to accompany advanced proficiency in the language.
+Allows students to develop advanced French language skills and cultural fluency.
+French is a key language of government and non-governmental organizations, business, and the arts, and an official language of countries in Africa, Europe, the Americas, and Southeast Asia.
+Students refine skills in French while pursuing topics ranging from the development of the French language to contemporary debates on immigration.
+Students engage with cultural forms (art, literature, cinema, environment, sport) through a variety of lenses (language, gender, race, religion), and develop robust analytical and rhetorical skills to accompany advanced proficiency in the language.

 Suggested First- and Second-Year College Courses: Transfer students should take as many lower-division French language courses as possible before transferring to the UW.